YanWittmann/how-to-bg3-minifigure/readme.md

 All game assets remain the intellectual property of Larian Studios.
 Do not redistribute extracted 3D files or sell prints derived from game assets.

+This guide was created as personal research notes while I was figuring out how to print my characters.
+Feel free to adapt and modify any steps you have more knowledge or other ideas in.
+And please, open up an issue with your printed models if you end up using this guide, I'd love to see them!

 ## Prerequisites

-Successful execution of this guide requires the following software and hardware.
+Execution of this guide requires the following software and hardware.

 - Windows PC
 - Baldur's Gate 3 (Larian Studios)